The above details are accurate to the best of Ionlife knowledge.

 10. When looking at what brand to buy look also at the level and quality of ongoing support you will be getting.

-11. By US tested we mean that the company have been selling in the USA for at least one year.
+11. By US tested we mean that the company have been selling in the USA for at least five years.
 It takes a number of years to show that a water ionizer is reliable (less to show it is not).

 Tyent, for example, after only one year, is now longer selling the first model they imported into the USA and now sells a new unproven model - the MMP7070.